treefishuk/treefishuk.github.io/_posts/2017-9-10-Use-top-nuget-packages-for-asp-mvc-automapper.md

 ```

-But doing so would likley grab the entire book entity from the database just to grab just to map to the a few properties that exist on the BookDto.
+But doing so would likley grab the entire book entity from the database when all that is needed are a few properties that exist on the BookDto.

-Even worse is the Authors name becuase it would either be grabed via lazy loading making an additional select statement or by doing an include which would grab the entire Author entity as well when all you need is the Name.
+Even worse is the Authors name, becuase it would either be grabed via lazy loading making an additional select statement or by doing an include which would grab the entire Author entity as well when all you need is the Name.

 So instead you can use automapper projections